-The official handbook of the Federal Government.
-This special edition of the Federal Register is currently updated to provide comprehensive and authoritative descriptions of the programs and activities of the legislative, judicial, and executive branches.
-The Government Manual also includes information about quasi-official agencies, international organizations with U.S. membership, and Federal boards, commissions, and committees.
-[Free]
+The official handbook of the Federal Government, updated to provide comprehensive and authoritative descriptions of the programs and activities of the legislative, judicial, and executive branches.
+Includes information about quasi-official agencies, international organizations with U.S. membership, and Federal boards, commissions, and committees.